iree-org/iree/docs/website/docs/reference/mlir-dialects/index.md

 Dialect                             | Description
 ------------------------------------| -----------
-[IREEInput](./IREEInput.md)         | Structural ops legal as input to IREE's compiler [IREELinalgExt](./IREELinalgExt.md) | Extensions to the Linalg dialect for specific operations [IREEVectorExt](./IREEVectorExt.md) | Extensions to the Vector dialect for specific operations
+[IREEInput](./IREEInput.md)         | Structural ops legal as input to IREE's compiler [IREEVectorExt](./IREEVectorExt.md) | Extensions to the Vector dialect for specific operations

 [^1]: Hardware Abstraction Layer